• Skip to primary navigation

 Roberts said she became engrossed in the topic she chose to write about – health care costs.
 “My paper was twice as long as it needed to be because I just enjoyed what I was writing about,” she said.

 Acacia Nelson, a senior at Central High, said the academy showed her the role research can play in improving lives.
-The daughter of two law enforcement officers displayed a poster with a young African American boy holding a sign that says “Do Not Shoot!”
+The daughter of two law enforcement officers displayed a poster with a young boy holding a sign that says “Do Not Shoot!”

 Acacia Nelson said the academy has inspired her to consider community research as a career.